How to become a Chinese Translator?

 Self-employed translators make up most of this profession.
 That’s what makes this profession so rewarding!
 Finally, you can set your hours and be your boss.

-Thanks to the advancement of technology and high-speed internet, you can have a successful translation career.
+Thanks to technological advancements and high-speed internet, you can build a successful translation career.
 The best part is that you can do it anywhere at your convenience.

 Following a fixed schedule doesn’t require you to manage your time.
 You decide on the workspace, hours, and pay rate.